-Establishment of the
+155. Establishment of the Sierra Leone Police Force

-Sierra Leone Police Force.
-(2) No person shall raise any police force except by or under the authority of an Act of Parliament.
-(3) No member of the Police Force shall hold office as President, Vice-President, Minister or Deputy Minister, or be qualified for election as a Member of Parliament whilst he remains a member of the Police Force.
-Establishment of Police Council.
-156. (1) There shall be established a Police Council which shall consist of- a. the Vice-President who shall be Chairman; b. the Minister of Internal Affairs; c. the Inspector-General of Police; d. the Deputy Inspector-General of Police; e. the Chairman of the Public Service Commission; f. a member of the Sierra Leone Bar Association who shall be a legal practitioner of not less than ten years standing as a practicing Barrister, and shall be nominated by that body and appointed by the President; g. two other members appointed by the President, subject to the approval of Parliament.
-(2) Every member of the Police Council shall take and subscribe the oath as set out in the Third Schedule to this Constitution.
-(3) The Permanent Secretary of the Ministry responsible for matters relating to the Police shall be Secretary to the Appointments in the Police Force Council.
-157. (1) The Inspector-General shall be appointed by the President acting on the advice of the Police Council, subject to the approval of Parliament.
-(2) Subject to the provisions of this Constitution, the power to appoint persons to hold or act in an office in the Police Force from the rank of Assistant Superintendent of Police and above, excluding the Inspector-General of Police, (including the power to make appointments on promotion and to confirm appointments), and to dismiss, reduce in rank and to exercise disciplinary control over persons holding or acting in such offices shall vest in the Police Council.
-(3) The power to appoint persons to hold or act in any office in the Police Force below the rank of Assistant Superintendent of Police, (including the power to make appointments on promotion and to confirm appointments), and to dismiss, reduce in rank and to exercise disciplinary control over persons holding or acting in such offices shall vest in the Police Council acting on the recommendation of the Inspector-General of Police.
-(4) Subject to the provisions of this section and to the control and direction of the Police Council, the Inspector-General of Police shall be responsible for the operational control and administration of the Police Force.
-Functions of the Police Council 158.
-(1) The Police Council shall advise the President on all major matters of policy relating to internal security, including the role of the Police Force, Police budgeting and finance, administration and any other matter as the President shall require.
-(2) The Police Council may, with the prior approval of the President, make regulations for the performance of its functions under this Constitution or any other law, and for the effective and efficient administration of the Police Force.
-(3) Regulations made pursuant to the provisions of subsection (2) shall include regulations in respect of- a. the control and administration of the Police Force of Sierra Leone;b. the ranks of officers and men of each unit of the Police Force, the members in each such rank and the use of uniforms by such members;
+- 1. There shall be a Police Force of Sierra Leone, the Head of which shall be the Inspector-General of Police. - 2.
+No person shall raise any police force except by or under the authority of an Act of Parliament. - 3.
+No member of the Police Force shall hold office as President, Vice-President, Minister or Deputy Minister, or be qualified for election as a Member of Parliament whilst he remains a member of the Police Force.

+156. Establishment of Police Council

+- 1. There is hereby established a body to be known as The Police Council which shall consist of - i. the Chief Secretary of State; - ii. the Secretary of State, Department of Internal Affairs; - iii. the Inspector-General of Police; - iv. the Deputy Inspector-General of Police; - the Chairman of the Public Service Commission; - vi. a Member of the Sierra Leone Bar Association who shall be a legal practitioner of not less than ten (10) years standing as a practising Barrister, and shall be nominated by that body and appointed by the Chairman, Armed Forces Revolutionary Council; - vii. two other members appointed by the Chairman, Armed Forces Revolutionary Council, subject to the approval of the Armed Forces Revolutionary Council. - 2.
+Every member of the Police Council shall before assuming the function of his office, take and subscribe the oath as set out in the Third Schedule to the Constitution of Sierra Leon, 1991. - 3.
+The Permanent Secretary of the Department responsible for matters relating to the Police shall be Secretary to the Council.

+157. Appointments in the Police Force

+- 1. The Inspector-General shall be appointed by the President acting on the advice of the Police Council, subject to the approval of Parliament. - 2.
+Subject to the provisions of this Constitution, the power to appoint persons to hold or act in an office in the Police Force from the rank of Assistant Superintendent of Police and above, excluding the Inspector-General of Police, (including the power to make appointments on promotion and to confirm appointments), and to dismiss, reduce in rank and to exercise disciplinary control over persons holding or acting in such offices shall vest in the Police Council.

+- 3. The power to appoint persons to hold or act in any office in the Police Force below the rank of Assistant Superintendent of Police, (including the power to make appointments on promotion and to confirm appointments), and to dismiss, reduce in rank and to exercise disciplinary control over persons holding or acting in such offices shall vest in the Police Council acting on the recommendation of the Inspector-General of Police. - 4.
+Subject to the provisions of this section and to the control and direction of the Police Council, the Inspector-General of Police shall be responsible for the operational control and administration of the Police Force.

+158. Functions of Police Council